Andrei R. Shustov, MD

-Dr. Shustov received his medical degree from the Crimea Medical Institute in Ukraine in 1993.
-He then moved to Maryland at the urging of a friend and fellow physician to perform research on graft-versus-host disease.
-After six years, he realized he missed patient care and took the medical boards and went to York Hospital in York, Penn. in 2003 for an Internal Medicine residency where he became interested in oncology.
-“And I liked working with the uniqueness of oncology patients and their families,” he says.
+I received my medical degree from the Crimea Medical Institute in Ukraine in 1993 and then moved to Maryland at the urging of a friend and fellow physician to conduct research on graft-versus-host disease.
+After six years, however, I realized I missed patient care.
+I took the medical boards and went to York Hospital in York, Pennsylvania, in 2003 for an internal medicine residency.
+That’s where I became interested in oncology.
+I liked working with the uniqueness of people who have cancer and their families.